- Things to Know

 What does the term ringworm mean?

 The medical term for ringworm is tinea.
 (Tinea is the Latin name for a growing worm.)
-Doctors add another word to indicate where the fungus is located.
+Health care professionals add another word to indicate the part of the body where the fungus is located.
 Tinea capitis, for instance, refers to scalp ringworm, tinea corporis to fungus of the body, tinea pedis to fungus of the feet, and so on.

 Is ringworm contagious?